 Can you be arrested for soliciting a prostitute in Thailand?

-That’s because–in the vast majority of cases–police turn a blind eye to Thailand’s booming sex industry.
+That’s because, in the vast majority of cases, police turn a blind eye to Thailand’s booming sex industry.
 And why do the police look the other way?
 Well, let’s just say it rhymes with “smorruption”.

-The History of Thailand’s Sex Industry
+The History of Prostitution in Thailand

-After the war ended, Thailand’s sex industry continued to expand along with its reputation as a burgeoning tourism hub.
+After the war ended, Thailand’s sex industry continued to expand, along with its reputation as a burgeoning tourism hub.
 The government, after seeing the economic benefits of sex tourism in the country, maintained a tolerant approach towards The World’s Oldest Profession.

 Why does Thailand have so many prostitutes?